vaaaltin/PLN/Trabalho_2/README.md

 ## Dataset

-The dataset is a alligned corpus, constructed from all song from [Letras](https://www.letras.mus.br/) website.
+The dataset is an alligned corpus, constructed from all song from [Letras](https://www.letras.mus.br/) website.

 Patterns were founded in the HTML, so they were reached utilizing BeautifulSoup4 library in Python.